biobakery/micropita/ReadMe.txt

 The first three methods are performed as follows (selecting a default 10 samples):

-python MicroPITA.py --lastmeta Label -m representative input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label -m representative input/Test.pcl output.txt

-python MicroPITA.py --lastmeta Label -m diverse input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label -m diverse input/Test.pcl output.txt

-python MicroPITA.py --lastmeta Label -m extreme input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label -m extreme input/Test.pcl output.txt

 Each of the previous methods are made up of the following pieces:
 1. python MicroPITA.py to call the MicroPITA script.
 2. --lastmeta which indicates the keyword (first column value) of the last row that contains metadata.
 3. -m which indicates the method to use in selection.
-4. input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl which is the first positional argument indicating an input file
+4. input/Test.pcl which is the first positional argument indicating an input file
 5. output.txt which is the second positional argument indicating the location to write to the output file.

 Selecting specific features has additional arguments to consider --targets (required) and --feature_method (optional).

-python MicroPITA.py --lastmeta Label -m features --targets input/Unbalanced48-GenNoise-0-SignalNoise-5.taxa input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label -m features --targets input/TestFeatures.taxa input/Test.pcl output.txt

-python MicroPITA.py --lastmeta Label -m features --targets --feature_method abundance input/Unbalanced48-GenNoise-0-SignalNoise-5.taxa input/Unbalanced48-GenNoise-0-SignalNoise-5.pcl output.txt
+$ python MicroPITA.py --lastmeta Label -m features --feature_method abundance --targets input/TestFeatures.taxa input/Test.pcl output.txt

 These additional arguments are described as:
 1. --targets The path to the file that has the features (bugs or clades) of interest.
 Make sure they are written as they appear in your input file!